 She discusses talking with park rangers and going to the library to file through any and every record she could find.

-At one point she even pulled out a physical paper — out of nowhere — as she referenced an article.
+At one point she even pulled out a physical paper, seemingly out of nowhere, as she referenced an article.

 The tour ended with the Foothills Parkway, and Beth told us all about its history and how it took 52 years and about $178 million to complete.

-She pulled over for us all to get our touristy photos — even occasionally serving as our photographer so that no one would be excluded from group shots.
+She pulled over for us all to get our touristy photos and even occasionally served as our photographer so that no one would be excluded from group shots.